Casey Jones—the Union Scab: Composition

 In Hill's lyrics, the workers of the S.P. line (referring to the Southern Pacific Railroad) have called for a strike, but Casey Jones continues running his train, despite its state of disrepair.
-After ignoring the workers' pleas to join the strike, Jones' train runs of the track and into the river.
-In heaven Saint Peter learns Casey was the S.P. engineer who broke the strike, and hires him to replace striking musicians.
-In the final verse, the angel's union confronts Casey and sends him to Hell.
+After ignoring the workers' pleas to join the strike, Jones' train runs off the track and into the river.
+In heaven Saint Peter learns Casey was the S.P. engineer who broke the strike, and hires him to replace striking angel musicians.
+In the final verse, the angel's union confronts Casey and throws him down to Hell.

 A version of the song, collected from western miners, includes a verse in which the striking workers lay railroad ties on the track, causing Casey's demise.

 In satirizing the working-class hero, Hill critiqued the attempts by the Harriman and Illinois Central Railroad system to separate railroad workers by refusing to recognize the joint demands of nine separate craft unions.

-In Joe HIll's biography, author Gibbs M. Smith wrote "It was the 'Union Scab' Hill satirized in his 'Casey Jones,' referring no particular individual but to all union men who moved trains during the strike."
+In Joe Hill's biography, author Gibbs M. Smith wrote "It was the 'Union Scab' Hill satirized in his 'Casey Jones,' referring no particular individual but to all union men who moved trains during the strike."